harness/developer-hub/docs/chaos-engineering/technical-reference/chaos-faults/linux/linux-dns-error.md

 - Simulates loss of access to host by blocking the DNS resolution of host names.

 :::info note
-- This fault can be executed on Ubuntu 16 or higher, Debian 10 or higher, CentOS 7 or higher, RHEL 7 or higher, and openSUSE LEAP 15.4 or higher.
+- This fault can be executed on Ubuntu 16 or higher, Debian 10 or higher, CentOS 7 or higher, RHEL 7 or higher, Fedora 30 or higher, and openSUSE LEAP 15.4 or higher.
 - The `linux-chaos-infrastructure` systemd service should be in an active state, and the infrastructure should be in `CONNECTED` state.
 :::